By Binta Kane Diallo

 BD: What do you want the larger audience to come away with when they view your work?

 LAB: I want people to come away from my work with a larger understanding of humanity.
 I’m interested in people seeing us seeing one another in a very nuanced way.
 That’s what I want my photographs to cultivate: respect, love, humanity and truth.
 I want people to feel to be their own storytellers, so they can also be storytellers for themselves and their communities as well.
 They don’t need permission.

 Featured Image: © Laylah Amatullah Barrayn

-Binta Kane Diallo: An artist, advocate and Arts & Culture Manager for IMAN, Binta pulls from her Senegalese and Gambian roots to create via various forms of art.
+Binta Kane Diallo: An artist, advocate and the Arts & Culture Manager for Inner-City Muslim Action Network (IMAN), Binta draws from her Senegalese and Gambian roots to create various forms of art.
 Whether she is writing articles, songs or creating visual art, Binta is passionate about utilizing art as a means to offer a healing service for the community.
-At IMAN she facilitates a smooth, logistical process to ensure a welcoming experience for all.
+At IMAN, she creates safe, welcoming, and accessible spaces for community members and artists across socio-economic divides.
 A 2020 recipient of the DCASE artist grant, her upcoming album, Rooted, is in English and Wolof.
-Binta has a Masters Degree in Hospitality and Tourism Management and is a member of Zeta Phi Beta Sorority, Inc.
+Binta has a master’s degree in Hospitality and Tourism Management and is a member of Zeta Phi Beta Sorority, Inc.